tum-pbs/PhiFlow/docs/Reading_and_Writing_Data.md

-# Reading and writing simulation values
+# Reading and Writing Simulation Data

 This document describes how simulation values can be written and read using Φ<sub>Flow</sub>.
 The values format itself is described in the [values format specification](Scene_Format_Specification.md).

-## Referencing a scene object
+## Referencing a Scene Object

 The fluid I/O functionality of Φ<sub>Flow</sub> is located in [phi.values.fluidformat](../phi/data/fluidformat.py).